thvu02/website_v1/hugoplate/content/english/pages/experience.md

 Dates: Sep 2021 - Present

 - Prev: Entrepreneurship Chair, Entrepreneurship Intern

-As External Vice President of [UPE](https://upe.seas.ucla.edu/), I supervise UPE's Alumni, Corporate, and Entrepreneurship Committees, ensuring they meet their annual goals, host events properly, and are spending within their allocated budget.
-I also offer my support to any of the 6 other committees within the club.
-Additionally, I work closely with the Computer Science Department, ACM at UCLA, and Exploretech.LA to organize various corporate, entrepreneurship, and publicity events for the over 2000 UCLA computer science related undergraduate students.
-Some events I've organized or will organize are CS Townhall, CS Welcome Day, CS Career Fair, and Tech Talk with Jane Street.
-Something else I do is recruit companies into the Computer Science Department's affiliate system and act as liaison between the companies and the CS Department.
+[Upsilon Pi Epsilon](https://upe.acm.org/) (UPE) is the international honor society for the computing and information disciplines.
+UPE was founded at Texas A&M University, College Station, Texas in 1967 and since then has chapters at various colleges and universities such as UCLA, Berkeley, Georgia Tech, CPP, and USC.
+The UCLA chapter of UPE serves as the premier honor society for the following computing majors: CS, CSE, CE, Ling & CS, Math of Comp.
+I inducted into UPE in Fall 2021 and am currently the External Vice President (EVP).

+As EVP of [UCLA UPE,](https://upe.seas.ucla.edu/) I supervise three of UPE’s committees: Alumni, Corporate, and Entrepreneurship.
+Supervising these committees means ensuring they meet their annual goals, host events properly, and do not exceed their allocated budget.
+I provide the committees guidance and suggestions while they plan events, giving date suggestions that would yield greater attendance, alternative plans that would keep them within budget, and resources to contact potential guest speakers or companies.
+Under my supervision, the Alumni Committee has hosted successful alumni dinners, alumni mentorship programs, and virtual panels, the Entrepreneurship Committee has hosted a successful Hot Ones Panel, resume review session, and multiple networking nights, and the Corporate Committee has hosted multiple networking and recruiting events with companies like Lockheed Martin.

+Another responsibility I have as EVP is being liaison between UPE and the CS Department as well as the other engineering honors societies at UCLA.
+I facilitate meetings between UPE and CS Department staff to discuss the affiliate program and EDI initiatives.
+I also ensured effective communication between both parties while planning large-sacle welcome events and career fairs for the over 2000 UCLA computer science related undergraduate students.
+With the other honors societies, I’d occasionally communicate and collaborate to organize joint events or discuss methods to improve member retention as well as involvement.

 Lastly, I provide free tutoring services in computer science coursework for 2 hrs/wk at the UPE clubhouse.
+One of UPE's greatest services to the UCLA community is our tutoring services.
+We have all our officers either tutor or supervise the tutoring room each week and have our inductees support the tutoring room as well.
+Our tutoring service is quite popular as the room is always packed when a big deadline approaches.
+It's unfortunate that we can't get a bigger to support the amount of traffic we get, but I'm just happy that I can help other students succeed in their coursework.

+Beyond my primary responsibilities as EVP, one of my goals is improving the CS Department’s industry affiliate program benefits to attract more companies into the program and increase the amount of companies UCLA students can network with.
+To that end, I have conducted interviews with companies of all levels to understand their budgets and needs.
+I then used that data to successfully negotiate modifications to the affiliate program, with the most impactful modification being a new $500 first-year trial for startup affiliates that addresses financial concerns of startups interested in joining the program.
+This effort has resulted in Jane Street and Glean joining the affiliate program.
+Having recruited more companies into the affiliate program, my next goal was to increase engagement with them.
+I helped Jane Street host their first event as an affiliate member, working with company representatives to organize a tech talk led by one of their software engineers that was attended by 160 students.
+Additionally, I organized a tech talk with another affiliate, Sandia National Laboratories, where a software engineer highlighted the complex challenges Sandia tackles daily and the advanced tech stack they utilize.
+I worked with Sandia National Laboratories to host a hackathon as well.
+Furthermore, I collaborated with the UCLA CS Department to organize a career fair for our industry affiliates and UCLA Computer Science students, with over 800 students attending.
+Hosting all these professional events with the industry affiliates has improved the relationship between them, the CS Department, and UPE, and has also provided students valuable networking experiences from which many gained internships.

+Knowing that not all students are interested in immediately entering the workforce and want to pursue a Master's or PhD instead, I am also putting effort into bringing engineering graduate schools to UCLA.
+More specifically, I have collaborated with ACM to bring the Cornell Tech graduate school admissions team to UCLA and have them network with students.
+The collaboration with Cornell Tech included a workshop providing tips and tricks in creating a strong application, financial aid, and how to succeed in industry.
+As such, even if students did not intend to apply to Cornell, they still left with advice that is applicable to applying to any other university.
+Though I’ve been able to significantly improve the CS Department’s industry affiliate program, improve the relationship with current affiliates, and provide more resources to students pursuing graduate school, I know there is much more I can do and will be dedicating the remainder of my term towards this end.

+Given UPE's collaborative nature, committees often plan joint events and help one another.
+Though these committees are not technically under my supervision, I provide my services to the other 8 committees in UPE, volunteering at or helping plan events.
+Some events I have helped with are Induction Orientation Mixer, Summer Planning Workshop, Tech in the Park, CS Townhall, CS Welcome Day, UPE Intro Event, Demystifying CS Clubs, and Engineering Welcome Day.

 Before becoming EVP, I collaborated with Entrepreneurship Committee members to organize and host Hot Ones panel, bringing in UCLA alumni entrepreneurs to share their stories and answer questions for over 100 student attendees.
-I also, led a team of 3 to organize UPE Entrepreneurship's Poker and Board Game Night, providing UCLA students the opportunity to casually chat, play, and network with established entrepreneurs.
+I also led a team of 3 to organize UPE Entrepreneurship's Poker and Board Game Night, providing UCLA students the opportunity to casually chat, play, and network with established entrepreneurs.
 Furthermore, I worked in collaboration with Bruin Entrepreneurs to organize UCLA's first Foundathon, an event for UCLA students interested in entrepreneurship with a product pitching competition and workshops.
 I helped develop workshops and guidelines for product pitch judging among other things.

+This is already getting quite long, so I'm refraining from expanding on the other miscellaneous things I do as EVP as well as what I did before becoming EVP.
+But if you're curious about that, read this [blog post]() I made about my journey with UPE.

 {{< /accordion >}}